Will starving yourself help you live longer? Maybe not

-NEW YORK (Reuters) - The longevity diet’s premise is seductively simple: cutting your calorie intake well below your usual diet will add years to your life.
+NEW YORK, Aug 29 (Reuters) - The longevity diet’s premise is seductively simple: cutting your calorie intake well below your usual diet will add years to your life.

 New research published on Wednesday, however, shows the extreme, emaciating diet doesn’t increase lifespan in rhesus monkeys, the closest human relatives to try it in a rigorous, long-running study.
 While caveats remain, outside experts regarded the findings as definitive, particularly when combined with those from a similar study.